tpl2go/tpl2go.github.io/_posts/2025-06-09-matched-filter-performance.md

 Note 1: Since the elements in $\underline{x}$ are unit modulus, they change only the phase of the elements of $\underline{\eta}$.
 So $\underline{\eta}'$ is still a vector random complex gaussian.

-Note 2: Since the sum of gaussians is a gaussian, $\eta''$ is a random complex gaussian scalar with variance $L$ in its real and imaginary.
+Note 2: Since the sum of gaussians across the components of $\eta'$ is a gaussian.
+So $\eta''$ is a scalar random complex gaussian scalar with variance $L$ in its real and imaginary.

-Note 3: This is a [non-central chi-squared distrbuted](https://en.wikipedia.org/wiki/Noncentral_chi-squared_distribution) with degree of freedom $k= 2$ (real and imaginary parts) and noncentrality parameter $\lambda = 2\gamma L$
+Note 3: This is a [non-central chi-squared distrbution](https://en.wikipedia.org/wiki/Noncentral_chi-squared_distribution) with degree of freedom $k= 2$ (real and imaginary parts) and noncentrality parameter $\lambda = 2\gamma L$

 $$
 \mathcal{H}_1 : z_{mf} \sim \chi_{nc}^2(k=2, \lambda=2L\gamma) \\